 Birgit Puschner Ph.D. | Academic Senate | 2225 Vet Med 3B |

-Dr. Puschner is a professor of clinical veterinary toxicology at UC Davis.
+Dr. Puschner is a professor emeritus at UC Davis.
 She received her PhD. from Ludwig-Maximilians Universität München, Germany.
 She is a diplomat of the American Board of Veterinary Toxicology.
 Her interests are in the investigation, review and interpretation of all toxicology case submissions in light of clinical, clinicopathological and pathological findings.
 This includes the continuous improvement and development of diagnostic capabilities such as method development.
 Specific areas of expertise are: investigation of intoxication of animals, development of new diagnostic tools to confirm intoxications and assessment of potential food safety concerns, including bio/agro terrorism.

 Bahram Ravani Ph.D. | Academic Senate | 1013 Academic Surge |